JiscMonitor/monitor-uk/docs/INSTALL.md

 (The app will be accessible where configured in the ```local.cfg``` file, by default this is ```http://localhost:5000```)

-Then visit "Your Account" and populate the remaining required information
+Then visit "Your Account" and populate the remaining required information:

     /account/<your email>